RuiAAPeres/NSPortoWorkshop/README.md

 * Delving into the `UIView`'s backing layer for simple and yet useful things like: `cornerRadius`, `borderColor` and others.
 * What can you do with Pop from Facebook.
 * Using UIKit Dynamics for fun and profit.

+## Feedback

+If you interested in giving a suggestion, please create an [issue](https://github.com/RuiAAPeres/NSPortoWorkshop/issues/new).
+On the other hand if I misspelled something send a Pull Request.